-Just about every business, including mine, wants to increase website conversions.
+Just about every business, including our digital marketing agency, wants to increase website conversions.
 It would be ideal to spend a few advertising dollars, capture potential clients and lead them to my website, then my website directs these potential clients to my core value propositions, case studies, blog, etc., and then they called and sign up for my services (ad click > website interactions > conversion).
 Life would be gravy!

-Over the years, I have seen agency after agency attempt to use different measurements to gauge campaign success including: site traffic increases, clicks, CTR, view-through completions, and more.
+Over the years, I have seen digital ad agencies and traditional ad agencies attempt to use different measurements to gauge campaign success including site traffic increases, clicks, CTR, view-through completions, and more.
 Let’s be honest, these are not ideal metrics and if they cannot obviously draw a path to conversion, most agencies simply stop using the medium.
 Or, they place all of the value on the last click (Last-Click Attribution) and shift the budget.
 Note: the last click could also be a phone call.

 Using Google Analytics, when you set the appropriate conversion goals you can measure conversions from their origin using the Multi-Channel Funnel reports.
 One I really like is the Top Conversions report see below.

 Actuate Media is a digital advertising agency in Seattle, WA.
-Our team has run hundreds of digital advertising campaigns nationwide including: PPC Search Marketing, SEO, Display Advertising, Video Advertising, and more.
-We are proud to have completed Google Partner’s Specialist Challenge and we are Google Adwords & Analytics certified specialists.
-Our agency implements a data-driven approach connecting advertising results and analytics, aggregating the data for future analysis allowing our partners to make smart advertising decisions in the future to gain a competitive advantage.
+Our team has run hundreds of digital advertising campaigns nationwide including PPC Search Marketing, SEO, Display Advertising, Video Advertising, and more.
+We are proud to have completed Google Partner’s Specialist Challenge and we are Google Ads & Analytics, certified specialists.
+Our digital agency implements a data-driven approach connecting advertising results and analytics, aggregating the data for future analysis allowing our partners to make smart advertising decisions in the future to gain a competitive advantage.